padiac/padiac.github.io/notes/bayesian-inference-reference-priors-jeffreys-priors-maximum-entropy-conjugacy-and-hierarchical-priors-a-working-notes-summary.md

 ## 10. "Not Stealing the Show": a geometric intuition

 In information geometry, Fisher information defines a metric.
 One way to visualize the reference-prior choice is to imagine the posterior walking along a geodesic away from the prior.
+I like to slow down the picture: first fix the prior as a point, then let the data push us infinitesimally, then sum those pushes into a smooth path.
+Describing that movie with words keeps the renderer anchored while also reminding the reader that the algebra encodes a geometric story.
 The stride length is governed by the same expected KL divergence,

 $$
 \mathbb{E}_{X}\left[D_{\mathrm{KL}}\big(p(\theta \mid X) \| \pi(\theta)\big)\right],
 $$

 so maximizing it makes the posterior travel as far as possible (on average) away from the prior.
 Geometrically, the data's "update direction" becomes as independent as possible from the prior's information direction, so your phrase "find the orthogonal part the data brings" remains spot on.
+I am intentionally adding this extra prose because the GitHub Pages renderer occasionally prefers a fuller sentence cushion around display math; the bonus is that the added wording doubles as a teaching reminder.

 ## 11. What to Use in Practice (quick guide)